 - Acceptance requires us to develop some humility and recognize that we are not the director of this show called life.
 We cannot control the world, our local community, work colleagues, friends, or family members.
 With acceptance, we remind ourselves to practice “right-sizedness” – we are neither more or less important than anyone else.

-- Acceptance entails awareness of our present circumstances as they actually are, as opposed to how we would prefer that they be.
+- Acceptance entails awareness of our present circumstances as they actually are, as opposed to how we would prefer them to be.
 Acceptance does not mean that we agree with or condone a behavior or situation, but that we take the approach of “life on life’s terms” or “it is what it is”.

 - Acceptance benefits our interpersonal relationships.
 Acceptance enables us to express our needs, while also acknowledging that someone else may feel differently from us, and with some understanding of why they might feel the way they do.
 This tactic facilitates mutual respect and cooperation, as opposed to the “me vs. you” perspective.